itsluap/luap-server/resources/[qb]/[jobs]/kb-business/README.md

 An example business is in shared/businesses.lua (Using Yellowjack with [This MLO](https://www.gta5-mods.com/maps/mlo-yellow-jack-extension-interior-2nd-floor))

-Easy to setup and configure indigo-target zones for mostly every feature
+Easy to setup and configure qb-target zones for mostly every feature
 - Support for dispensers (Sell items to players)
 - Support for stashes
 - Setup custom actions for the business (Call external events)